-- 1. NEPA Class I Projects Actions that are likely to have significant impact on the environment because of their effects on land use, planned growth, development patterns, traffic volumes, travel patterns, transportation services, or natural resources.
+NEPA Class I Projects - Actions that are likely to have significant impact on the environment because of their effects on land use, planned growth, development patterns, traffic volumes, travel patterns, transportation services, or natural resources.
 They require preparation of an Environmental Impact Statement (EIS) (see Chapter 400) because the action is likely to have significant adverse environmental impacts.
-Projects that usually require an EIS, as defined in 23 CFR 771.115, are: - New controlled-access freeway. - Highway project of four or more lanes in a new location. - New construction or extension of fixed rail transit facilities (e.g., rapid rail, light rail, commuter rail, automated guideway transit). - New construction or extension of a separate roadway for buses or high occupancy vehicles not located within an existing highway facility.
+Projects that usually require an EIS, as defined in 23 CFR 771.115, are:

+- New controlled-access freeway. - Highway project of four or more lanes in a new location. - New construction or extension of fixed rail transit facilities (e.g., rapid rail, light rail, commuter rail, automated guideway transit). - New construction or extension of a separate roadway for buses or high occupancy vehicles not located within an existing highway facility.

-Although examples are given, it is important to remember that the size and significance of the potential impacts determine the need for an EIS, not the size of the project.
+Although examples are given, it is important to remember that the context and intensity of the potential impacts, and the level of controversy on environmental grounds, determine the need for an EIS, not the size of the project.

-2. NEPA Class II Projects - are Categorical Exclusions (CE), or Documented Categorical Exclusions (DCE).
+NEPA Class II Projects - are Categorical Exclusions (CE).
 These actions are not likely to cause significant adverse environmental impacts, meet the definitions contained in 40 CFR 1508.4, and are excluded from completing an Environmental Assessment or Environmental Impact Statement.
 The Environmental Classification Summary (ECS) serves as the environmental documentation for these types of projects (see Chapter 400).

-Each federal agency has their own list of actions that qualify as CE/DCEs, although all USDOT agencies agree that Class II projects typically:
+Each federal agency is required to identify its own categories of actions that qualify as CEs, although all USDOT agencies agree that Class II projects typically:

-- Do not induce significant impacts to planned growth or land use. - Do not require the relocation of significant numbers of people. - Do not have a significant impact on any natural, cultural, recreational, historic, or other resource. - Do not involve significant air, noise, or water quality impacts. - Do not have significant impacts on travel patterns. - Do not otherwise, either individually or cumulatively, have any significant environmental impacts.
+- Do not induce significant impacts to planned growth or land use. - Do not require the relocation of significant numbers of people. - Do not have a significant impact on any natural, cultural, recreational, historic, or other resource. - Do not involve significant air, noise, or water quality impacts. - Do not have significant impacts on travel patterns. - Do not otherwise, either individually or cumulatively, have significant environmental impacts. - a.
+FHWA Categorical Exclusions (CE) Under the May 2015 CE Programmatic Agreement (PCE) with FHWA, WSDOT approves the NEPA documentation for all Class II (CE) Projects described in 23 CFR 771.117(c) and (d).
+These actions are generally minor actions that have little or no physical impacts.

-FHWA divides Class II projects into three subcategories: Categorical Exclusions (CE), Documented Categorical Exclusions (DCE), and Programmatic Categorical Exclusions (PCE).
-The subcategory determines the documentation and approval requirements.

-- a.
-FHWA Categorical Exclusions (CE) Class II Projects that do not require documentation for FHWA concurrence.
-Described in 23 CFR 771.117(c), and therefore known as 'c' list, projects, these actions are generally minor actions that have little or no physical impacts.
 These actions normally do not require further approval or documentation by FHWA.
-Environmental documentation for CE projects is accomplished by completion of the Environmental Classification Summary (ECS), which are approved by the Regional Environmental Manager.
-(See Chapter 400.) - b.
-FHWA Documented Categorical Exclusions (DCE) Class II Projects requiring additional environmental documentation.
-Described in 23 CFR 771.117(d), therefore known as the 'd' list projects, have the potential for environmental impacts and require FHWA approval before the design file and environmental documentation can be completed.
+Environmental documentation for CE projects is accomplished by completion of the Environmental Classification Summary (ECS), which is approved by the Region Environmental Manager.
+(See Chapter 400.)
+The NEPA documentation process for Local Agencies is described in the WSDOT Local Programs NEPA Categorical Exclusions Guidebook.